 Through my work, I explore art, science and technology, often in the form of humorous installations and machines.
 I like to make as much as possible by myself, because engineering, constructing and coding is a nice way to keep learning new things.
-This very hands-on DIY approach also produces many ideas, which inspire projects yet to come.
+And furthermore, this hands-on DIY approach also constantly produces many ideas, which inspire projects yet to come.

-Additionally, I'm interested in the history and imaginary futures of technology, such as renewable energy and space travel.
+Additionally, I'm interested in the history and imaginary futures of technology.
 By working with different materials and techniques, I develop interactive media, through which I share the unique and sometimes bizarre fruits of my contemplations.

-My machines are exhibited all around the world.
+My machines are exhibited all over the world.
 But not everyone has the chance to travel to those shows, and at some point the exhibitions also close their doors.
-In order to give a broader audience access to my work, I document and explain my projects extensively.
-This includes often plans, schematics and source codes, so that others can either replicate or remix my works.
+In order to give a broader audience access to my work, I document and explain my projects here on my website.
+This often includes plans, schematics and source codes, so that others can either replicate or remix my works.
 Publishing my materials under open licenses is my standard practice.

-Before I started to work as a freelance artist, I worked as a 3D Artist, Visual Effect Supervisor and Second Unit Director in the film industry.
+Before I started to work as a freelance artist, I worked as a 3D Artist, Visual Effects Supervisor and Second Unit Director in the film industry (here's my IMDb profile).
 It's probably not super important, as this does not play a big role on this website.
-But I also know a thing or two about how to make films.
+But I also know a thing or two about filmmaking.

-If you want me to do a project, a workshop or a presentation, feel free to invite me!
-I'm always happy to hear about possibilities to make new projects.
+If you want me to do a project, a workshop or a presentation, I'd be glad to hear from you!
 Just get in touch!